Proximal mediation analysis: Introduction

 \section{Introduction}

-The last few decades has seen the emergence of a literature on causal mediation analysis \citep{robins1992identifiability,pearl2001direct,vanderweele2009conceptual,imai2010general,imai2010identification,tchetgen2012semiparametric}.
+The last few decades has seen the emergence of a literature on causal mediation analysis \citep{robins1992identifiability,pearl2001direct,vanderweele2009conceptual,imai2010general,tchetgen2012semiparametric}.
 This literature provides nonparametric definitions of direct and indirect effects in terms of contrasts of potential outcomes, as well as conditions necessary to identify and estimate these effects from data.
 Estimands that have received particular focus are \textit{natural direct and indirect effects}, which are useful for understanding the mechanism underlying the effect of a particular intervention as they combine to produce the total causal effect.

-The majority of work on identification of natural (in)direct effects assumes that the measured covariates are sufficiently rich to account for confounding between the exposure and outcome, the mediator and outcome and the exposure and mediator.
-In practice, it is likely that many key confounding variables (e.g. disease severity in epidemiologic studies) cannot be ascertained with certainty from the measured covariates.
-At best, some of the measured covariates may be \textit{proxies} of the underlying confounders.
+The majority of work on identification of natural direct and indirect effects assumes that the measured covariates are sufficiently rich to account for confounding between the exposure and outcome, the mediator and outcome and the exposure and mediator.
+In practice, it is likely that many key confounding variables (e.g. disease severity, socio-economic status) cannot be ascertained with certainty from the measured covariates.
+At best, some of the measured covariates may be confounder \textit{proxies} e.g. mis-measured versions of the underlying confounders.
 This insight has led to work on leveraging proxy variables to help remove confounding bias in observational studies, with focus on the total effect of intervention.
-Negative control variables are examples of such proxies \citep{lipsitch2010negative,shi2020selective}.
-Building on results in \cite{kuroki2014measurement}, \citet{miao2018identifying} established nonparametric identification of the average treatment effect under a `double negative control design' (where both a negative control exposure and outcome are measured); see also \cite{miao2018confounding} and \cite{shi2020multiply}.
+Negative control are examples of such proxies \citep{lipsitch2010negative,shi2020selective}; we refer to \citet{shi2020selective} and \citet{tchetgen2020introduction} for further examples in observational studies.